 While you can partially take a loan when you face emergencies, withdrawing the entire amount of your EPF corpus will eliminate the more significant benefits that you may have reaped if you had allowed the EPF to grow over a longer term.

 Take a look at the two most important reasons why you shouldn’t withdraw your EPF before maturity.

-If you claim benefits against your EPF contributions under Section 80C and withdraw the EPF in entirety, then in such cases, the interest earned on your own contribution would be taxed as income from other sources.
+If you claim benefits against your EPF contributions under Section 80C and withdraw the EPF in its entirety, then in such cases, the interest earned on your contribution would be taxed as income from other sources.

 - Get a PF withdrawal form and fill it carefully.

 - Once this is done, organise all your KYC document photocopies and get them attested by a bank manager, gazetted officer, magistrate, or public notary officer.